The U.K. government is looking at future airport capacity, but it needs to consider its airspace, too

 The head of the U.K.'s air navigation service is urging government to take the country's busy airspace into consideration as it examines how to build future capacity.
 Richard Deakin, CEO of National Air Traffic Services (NATS), says several of the leading ideas to solve London's airport capacity problems have not taken into account the challenges of the airspace around them.
 Officials deciding on the future of London's airports must plan for more than just concrete and terminal ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Airport Capacity Is Four-Dimensional Problem".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Airport Capacity Is Four-Dimensional Problem".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.